AsexGenomeEvol/Timema_asex_genomes/side_proj/F_structural_variation_analysis/README.md

 ### density of SVs

-- check modality in sexual / asexuals (sexual are expected to segregate regardless of position in the genome, i.e. all scaffolds should be even)
+- check modality in sexual / asexuals (sexual are expected to segregate regardless of position in the genome, i.e. all scaffolds should be even) --> too few data, probably got to map them to the reference
 - in asexuals we expect unimodal disr for homozygous SVs and bimodal for heterozygous SVs.
 Furthermore, we expect a negative relation of the two
 - A statistical approach?
-Given a random placement, what is the expected distribution of observed density given the scf size, quantile?
+Given a random placement, what is the expected distribution of observed density given the scf size, quantile? -> this could be useful

 ### per Type / Size analysis